LouisaPawusch/APC524/README.md

 ## Overview
 This repository contains a small Python Library for building and experimenting with **cellular automata (CA)**.
-We provide a reusable `CellularAutomaton` class plus a set of tools to define
+We provide a reusable `CellularAutomaton` class and a set of tools to define

 - the geometry of the grid (2D or 3D)
 - the neighborhood kernel (Moore or von Neumann)